-“I saved over $900 in my first year.
+“I saved over $900 heating and cooling costs in my first year.
 How did I do that?”

 Our customers constantly struggle with decisions and costs associated with their heating and air system, such as, “Should I repair or replace?
-What brand should I install?
-Why is this company more?
+Should I install a Trane HVAC?
+Why is this HVAC company more?
 Why is this company so much less?
 15 seer, 16 seer or 18 seer?
 Gas or heat pump?
 Now or later?”

-With the influx of HVAC information on the web, we understand how tough it is on a homeowner to feel confident with their heating and air decision.
-At AGL Air, we do not sell a customer a new system just to benefit our business.
-Instead, our approach is to inform our customers as best we can so that they can make a confident and educated decision when it comes to choosing an HVAC system.
+With the influx of HVAC information on the web, we understand how tough it is on a homeowner to feel confident with their heating and air decision, especially in coastal locations like Charleston.
+At AGL Heating and Air, we do not sell a customer a new system just to benefit our business.
+Instead, our approach is to inform our customers as best we can so that they can make a confident and educated decision when it comes to choosing a heating and cooling system.

-In a previous blog post we discussed why we sell Trane, how well it avoids corrosion compared to other brands, and its much lower failure rate than other brands’.
+In a previous blog post we discussed why we sell Trane HVACs, how well it avoids corrosion compared to other brands, and its much lower failure rate than other brands’.

 Today’s topic is a discussion on which system of the Trane brand is best.
 We documented energy bills for a year, replaced the equipment with a Trane unit of our liking, and then documented the energy bills thereafter.